 RMC-4630 is a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
-In collaboration with our partner, Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program, which includes an ongoing Phase 1 monotherapy trial in patients with tumors harboring genetically defined mutations in the RAS signaling pathway.
+In collaboration with our partner, Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program.

 SHP2 is a protein encoded by the PTPN11 gene, which has long been regarded as a cancer-causing gene.
 The SHP2 protein plays a central role in modulating cell survival and growth by transmitting signals from upstream receptor tyrosine kinases, or RTKs, to RAS.
 As a key signaling node within the RAS pathway, SHP2 acts as an important regulator of growth signals within normal cells and, in certain circumstances, cancer cells.